U.S. News Rankings

 |Religious affiliation||Roman Catholic|

 When applying to Calumet College of St. Joseph, it's important to note the application deadline is rolling.
-It is least selective, with an acceptance rate of 38.0 percent.
+Scores for either the ACT or SAT test are due September 1.
+It is least selective, with an acceptance rate of 33 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Calumet College of St. Joseph is 11:1, and the school has 84.3 percent of its classes with fewer than 20 students.
-The most popular majors at Calumet College of St. Joseph include: Criminal Justice/Safety Studies; Business Administration and Management, General; Elementary Education and Teaching; Business Administration, Management and Operations, Other; and Accounting.
-The average freshman retention rate, an indicator of student satisfaction, is 57.5 percent.
+The student-faculty ratio at Calumet College of St. Joseph is 10:1, and the school has 86.5 percent of its classes with fewer than 20 students.
+The most popular majors at Calumet College of St. Joseph include: Criminal Justice/Safety Studies; Business Administration, Management and Operations, Other; Business Administration and Management, General; Elementary Education and Teaching; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 55.3 percent.